-- 3.15.2 At the discretion of the Council (including where the issued plates are inaccessible or damaged beyond use), where a vehicle is replaced, the licence plates for the new vehicle will not be issued until the old plates have been returned to the Authority.
+- 3.15.1 Although the substitution of a vehicle is not mentioned in legislation the process is regarded as similar to a transfer of the licence.
+Where an existing licensed vehicle is replaced (accident or major repairs), the replacing vehicle must meet all policy requirements in respect of its age and Euro 6 compliance.
+A replacement fee will be required. - 3.15.2 At the discretion of the Council (including where the issued plates are inaccessible or damaged beyond use), where a vehicle is replaced, the licence plates for the new vehicle will not be issued until the old plates have been returned to the Authority.
 Effectively the old licence is surrendered, and a new licence is issued although in practice this tends to be an amended vehicle licence.
 This process will assign the original plate number to the replacement vehicle. - 3.15.3 Where the previously licensed vehicle needs to be returned back onto the original licence (for example, the replacement vehicle was a temporary arrangement due to accident damage or major repair to the original vehicle) then following further application it can be reinstated onto the original licence with the age restrictions applied using the same previous criteria.
-The reinstatement will not be subject to a further replacement vehicle fee; however, fees may be levied where new licences, plates or door stickers have been damaged and require replacement. - 3.15.4 This process is not be used to specifically circumvent the vehicle age policy and applications may be refused if this is considered to be the case. - 3.16.
-Fares Hackney Carriages & Private Hire - 3.16.1 A Table of Fares ("the tariff") is set by the Authority for Hackney Carriages, but this control does not apply to fares set by Private Hire Vehicle operators unless a taximeter is fitted. - 3.16.2 Hires that end outside of the City boundary can be negotiated prior to the commencement of the journey but not exceed the maximum tariff. - 3.16.3 A Table of Fares ("the tariff") must be displayed within the vehicle fitted with a taximeter. - 3.17.
-Receipts - 3.17.1 Drivers shall, if requested by the passenger, provide a written receipt for fares paid. - 3.18.
-Electronic payments - 3.18.1 Vehicles may be fitted with means to accept electronic payments.
+The reinstatement will not be subject to a further replacement vehicle fee; however, fees may be levied where new licences, plates or door stickers have been damaged and require replacement. - 3.15.4 This process is not be used to specifically circumvent the vehicle age policy and applications may be refused if this is considered to be the case.

+3.16.
+Fares - Hackney Carriages & Private Hire

+- 3.16.1 A Table of Fares ("the tariff") is set by the Authority for Hackney Carriages, but this control does not apply to fares set by Private Hire Vehicle operators unless a taximeter is fitted. - 3.16.2 Hires that end outside of the City boundary can be negotiated prior to the commencement of the journey but not exceed the maximum tariff. - 3.16.3 A Table of Fares ("the tariff") must be displayed within the vehicle fitted with a taximeter.

+3.17.
+Receipts

+3.17.1 Drivers shall, if requested by the passenger, provide a written receipt for fares paid.

+3.18.
+Electronic payments

+3.18.1 Vehicles must be fitted with means to accept electronic payments in addition to cash.